Mazid2003/Job-practice/README.md

 For any queries or feedback, feel free to reach out via [GitHub Issues](https://github.com/Mazid2003/Job-practice/issues).

-📌 *Feel free to explore the PDF and playlists to build a solid foundation.*

 ## 📄 License

 This project is licensed under the MIT License.